Electrical Engineering, Information Technology, and Computer Engineering B.Sc.

 Subject Specific Exam Regulations regulate academic goals, the course of study layout, and exam procedures.
 The appendix to the regulations contains the description of the modules, from which the course of study is composed.

 The Bachelor course of study in Electrical Engineering, Information Technology, and Computer Engineering is offered by the Faculty for Electrical Engineering and Information Technology.
-The Faculty owns its reputation to the close link between research and teaching, a balanced mix of fundamentals and applications important to industry, and intensive research collaborations.
+The Faculty owes its reputation to the close link between research and teaching, a balanced mix of fundamentals and applications important to industry, and intensive research collaborations.